TeoKa/teoka.github.io/README.md

 # Welcome

+The goal of this website is to show my persona fully.

 ## ABOUT ME

 I am Product Owner and I hold a PhD in Robotics.
 I am Friendly, Autonomous, self-driven, team player, adaptable, and fast learner (Jump to my [CV](https://teoka.github.io/career/CV.html)).